Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 **Error best practice:**

-**Errors should only ever be used to handle 1. obvious errors of whoever called your code, 2. unhandleable errors caused by the outside world like I/O or network failure.** We strongly recommend that you **do NOT use errors for events expected to happen or unavoidable in normal operation**.
+**Errors should only ever be used to handle 1. obvious programming mistakes of whoever called your code, 2. unhandleable errors caused by the outside world like I/O or network failure.** We strongly recommend that you **do NOT use errors for events expected to happen or unavoidable in normal operation**.